Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Results

-In Fig.~(\ref{Fig:energy}), the ground state energy of Hamiltonian $H(P)$ is plotted for different values of $m$ for the fourth and sixth derivative terms (at constant $P$), from which we infer the following: (i) In the case of the fourth derivative term, the ground state vanishes only for $m = 0$.
-One can infer that only one zero mode is present. (ii) In the case of sixth derivative term, above the critical values of $P = 0.17$, several values of $m$ have zero energy.
-One infers that multiple zero modes exist for all coupling constants above the critical $P=(P_c=0.17)$.
-It is important to note that this critical point is different from the point in which the entropy-area law is violated $(P \simeq 10^{-2})$.
-In other words, entanglement entropy-area violation signals about a drastic change in the ground state behavior.
-Our model is yet another example of violation of area law in higher dimensions purely by the sixth order derivative term in the Hamiltonian.

-\subsection{Spectra of entanglement Hamiltonian}
+\subsubsection{Spectra of entanglement Hamiltonian}

-Reduced density matrix contains complete information on quantum entanglement, however, entanglement entropy being scalar may not provide complete information \cite{haldane2008}.
-The entanglement Hamiltonian is an imaginary system that describes the correlations of the ground state.
+Reduced density matrix contains complete information about quantum entanglement, however, entanglement entropy being scalar may not provide complete information \cite{haldane2008}.
+Entanglement Hamiltonian is an imaginary system that describes the correlations of the ground state.
 While it cannot be measured directly, it is related to the statistics of the fluctuations in the lattice.
-Entanglement Hamiltonian $(H_E)$ is defined as $H_E = - \ln \rho$ and plays the role of $\beta H$ in thermodynamic systems \cite{haldane2008}.
-It has been shown that the largest and the second largest eigenvalues of $H_E$ forms a gap at the QCP \cite{haldane2008}.
+Entanglement Hamiltonian $(h_{\rm E})$ is defined as $h_E = - \log \rho_{\rm red}$ and plays the role of $\beta H$ in thermodynamic systems \cite{haldane2008}.
+It has been shown that the largest and the second largest eigenvalues of $h_{\rm E}$ forms a gap at the QCP \cite{haldane2008} and widely considered as a tool for quantifying QCP \cite{chiara2012,illuminati2013,LAFLORENCIE2016}.
+In the same spirit, we evaluate the first two largest eigenvalues of $h_{\rm E}$ and verify the formation of gap at QCP.

-In Fig. (\ref{Fig:entangspe}), largest and the second largest eigenvalue of $H_E$ are plotted for different coupling parameter $P$ for the fourth and sixth derivative terms, from which we infer the following: (i) In the case of fourth derivative term, the largest and the second largest eigenvalues of $H_E$ have a gap for all values of the coupling constant except at $P = 0$. (ii) In the case of sixth derivative term, the largest and the second largest eigenvalues of $H_E$ is degenerate for $P < 0.17$, however, above the critical point $P = 0.17$ the two eigenvalues are non-degenerate. (iii) The presence of the gap at a finite $P$ provides an evidence of quantum critical point at $P = 0.17$.
+In Fig. (\ref{Fig:entangspe}), largest and the second largest eigenvalue of $h_{\rm E}$ are plotted for different coupling parameter $P$ for NN and NNN coupling, from which we infer the following: (i) In the case of NN coupling, the largest and the second largest eigenvalues of $h_{\rm E}$ have a gap for all values of the coupling constant except at $P = 0$. (ii) In the case of NNN coupling, the largest and the second largest eigenvalues of $h_{\rm E}$ is degenerate for $P < 0.17$, however, above the critical point $P = 0.17$ the two eigenvalues are non-degenerate. (iii) The presence of the entanglement gap at a finite $P$ provides an evidence of quantum critical point at $P = 0.17$.
 It is also interesting to note that it is at the same point that the overlap function also shows a sharp change \cite{illuminati2013}.